Key and Message Semantic-Security over State-Dependent Channels: Proof of Theorem

 then

 \end{lemma}

-The proof of Lemma \ref{LEMMA:error_prob_PvsGamma} is found in the \emph{Average Error Probability Analysis} part of Section VI-B in \cite{Goldfeld_SDWTC2016}.
-Lemma \ref{LEMMA:error_prob_Gamma} is also proven in the same reference by standard typicality decoding arguments.
+Since $\pi^{(\mathsf{B}_n)}$ describes a setup where the channel is not SD (see \eqref{EQ:main_proof_target_PMF}-\eqref{EQ:main_proof_target_PMF_channel}), standard typicality decoding arguments for superposition codes apply, and, in turn, imply the result of Lemma 3.
 We stress that the conditions in \eqref{EQ:main_proof_reliability_bounds} ensure reliable decoding of the four indices $(i,j,k,m)$, and, in particular, of the SM-SK pair $(m,k)$.

-Combining the claims of Lemmas \ref{LEMMA:error_prob_PvsGamma}-\ref{LEMMA:error_prob_Gamma} with \eqref{EQ:main_proof_approx_soft_covering_expect} from Lemma \ref{LEMMA:good_approximation}, we have that as long as \eqref{EQ:main_proof_reliability_bounds} and \eqref{EQ:main_proof_approx_rate_bounds} are satisfied
+Combining the claims of Lemmas~\ref{LEMMA:error_prob_PvsGamma}-\ref{LEMMA:error_prob_Gamma} with \eqref{EQ:main_proof_approx_soft_covering_expect} from Lemma~\ref{LEMMA:good_approximation}, we have that as long as \eqref{EQ:main_proof_reliability_bounds} and \eqref{EQ:main_proof_approx_rate_bounds} are satisfied

 \textbf{Key Analysis:} The structure of $\pi^{(\mathcal{B}_n)}$ from \eqref{EQ:main_proof_target_PMF} implies that for any $\mathcal{B}_n\in\mathfrak{B}_n$ and $m \in \mathcal{M}_n$ we have $\pi^{(\mathcal{B}_n)}_{K|M=m} = p^{(U)}_{\mathcal{K}_n}$.
-Adopting the same abuse of notation we used for the reliability analysis, we use Lemma \ref{LEMMA:good_approximation} to upper bound the probability that $\delta(\mathsf{B}_n)$ does not decay exponentially fast to zero as $n$ grows.
+Adopting the same abuse of notation we used for the reliability analysis, we use Lemma~\ref{LEMMA:good_approximation} to upper bound the probability that $\delta(\mathsf{B}_n)$ does not decay exponentially fast to zero as $n$ grows.
 Therefore, assuming \eqref{EQ:main_proof_approx_rate_bounds} holds, we have that there exists $\eta_1,\eta_2>$ such that

-where (a) is by \eqref{EQ:main_proof_approx_soft_covering} from Lemma \ref{LEMMA:good_approximation}.
+where (a) is by \eqref{EQ:main_proof_approx_soft_covering} from Lemma~\ref{LEMMA:good_approximation}.
 We proceed with the security analysis. \ \\